 By explaining the methods and materials to be used, this guide gives you hands-on recommendations on how get paint out of carpets.
 When it comes to paint stains on carpets, you must distinguish between water-based paint and solvent-based paint, as the removal treatments are quite different as described now.

-If your paint stain is water-based, follow these 3 steps.
-The faster you take action, the greater the chances of removing the stain successfully.
+If your paint stain on the carpet is water-based, follow the 3 steps below.
+And remember: the faster you take action in regards to removing the paint from the carpet, the greater the chances of removing the stain successfully.

-If the paint is still moist, wipe up excess paint with a dry, white cloth or non-dyed absorbent paper.
-In case of a big stain, work from the edge of the stain towards the centre.
-Do not rub as this might increase the damaged area.
+If the paint stain is still moist, wipe up excess paint on the carpet with a dry, white cloth or non-dyed absorbent paper.
+In case of a big paint stain, work from the edge of the stain towards the centre.
+Do not rub the paint stain on the carpet as this might increase the damaged area.
 Instead, the stain should be blotted off.

-If the water-based paint stain cannot be dissolved in water, your next step is to try a universal stain-removing agent.
+If the water-based paint stain on the carpet cannot be dissolved in water, your next step is to try a universal stain-removing agent.
 Follow the instructions for use on the product's packaging.
 Never use chlorinated agents or bleaching agents, as these might discolour your carpet.

-As solvent-based paints are made in a variety of different ways and from just as many different raw materials, you must remove your paint stain using the agent and method recommended on the packaging.
-If you have already thrown out the packaging, look at the paint manufacturer’s website for advice.
+As solvent-based paints are made in a variety of different ways and from just as many different raw materials, you need to remove your paint from the carpet using the agent and method recommended on the packaging.
+If you have already thrown out the paint packaging, look at the paint manufacturer’s website for advice.
 As an alternative, your paint retailer can be helpful.